google/neuroglancer/src/neuroglancer/datasource/precomputed/segment_properties.md

 # Segment property representation

 A collection of property values may be associated with uint64 segment IDs (usually corresponding to a segmentation volume, meshes, and/or skeletons).
-Two forms of property mappings are supported:

-1. *inline* properties, where the complete list of segment IDs and associated property values is stored inline within the single `info` JSON file;
+Currently only *inline* properties are supported, where the complete list of segment IDs and associated property values is stored inline within the single `info` JSON file.
-2. *indexed* properties, where properties are stored in a separate file or files that support random access by segment ID.

-The properties are represented by a directory containing at least a single `info` JSON file, and additional files if there are any indexed properties.
+The properties are represented by a directory containing at least a single `info` JSON file.

 ## info JSON file format